ritiksingh29/EV-Price-Prediction/README.md

 # EV-Price-Prediction
-THis is a model helps us to predict the prices of EV cars.
+This is a model helps us to predict the prices of EV cars.